sheepforce/Inside/README.md

 You can now execute `inside` for executing the programm with internal defaults or execute `inside /path/to/device.conf` to read the configuration file and overwrite the internal defaults.

 ### insideplotter
+`insideplotter` is the program for updating the graphs on the website.
+It reads the log file written by `inside` and periodically writes new graphes to the specified directory, which should be the root of the web content.
+It is directly configured with command line arguments.

+    insideplotter --help

+    Common flags:
+         --logpath=DIRECTORY   directory of the log files
+      -w --webpath=DIRECTORY   directory of the web contents -c --coldion             switch to not plot graph for the ColdIon --lakeshore           switch to not plot graphs for the LakeShore --graphixthree1       switch to not plot graphs for the GraphixThree 1 --graphixthree2       switch to not plot graphs for the GraphixThree 2 -u --updateinterval=INT  delay between updating plots
+      -p --plotinterval=INT    history in minutes to plot -? --help                Display help message
+      -V --version             Print version information

+- `--logpath` is the directory where `inside` writes the log files to
+- `--webpath` is the location of `inside.html` and the directoy that is the `DocumentRoot` of the server
+- `--coldion`, `--lakeshore`, `--graphixthree1`, `--graphixthree2` are switches to disable updates of the graphes of the corresponding device
+- `--updateinterval` is the delay in microseconds between cycles to update the plots
+- `--plotinterval` is the history in minutes to be plotted from the log file